atulya2109/Stats-Royale-Python/README.md

 cd Stats-Royale-Python

 ```
-- Run this on Terminal OR CMD
+- Run this in Terminal OR CMD

 ```
 cd Stats-Royale-Python